edamame-course/docs/_posts/2014-08-12-general_set_up_guidelines.md

 3. **Windows**: [Filezilla](https://filezilla-project.org/), [WinSCP](http://winscp.net/download/winscp554setup.exe)

-Finally, if you're using a Windows machine, please install [GitBash](http://git-scm.com/downloads) for the tutorials about using the command line.
+If you're using a Windows machine, please install [GitBash](http://git-scm.com/downloads) for the tutorials about using the command line.

+**Important:** If at any point, you're lost about all of this installation stuff, don't worry.
+We'll be available on [Tuesday, August 12th, in the evening](https://edamame-course.github.io/website/schedule.html) to help you out.
+We'll also have plenty of time throughout the course to get everything working for you.

 ----------------------------------------------------
 ----------------------------------------------------